kushwahayashh/antigravity-to-openai/README.md

 ### ⚠️ Warning (assumption of risk)

-By using this plugin, you acknowledge and accept the following:
+By using this software, you acknowledge and accept the following:

 - **Terms of Service risk:** This approach may violate the Terms of Service of AI model providers (Anthropic, OpenAI, etc.).
 You are solely responsible for ensuring compliance with all applicable terms and policies.
 - **Account risk:** Providers may detect this usage pattern and take punitive action, including suspension, permanent ban, or loss of access to paid subscriptions.